datstartup/ubuntuopenbox/lessons/about.md

 # Why this website?

-I am Dat from Vietnam.
+Hi, I am Dat from Vietnam.

 I learned Linux as a hobby years ago and eventually using it on everything I can (my PC, my Notebook and my Raspberry Pis).